 ...

-NOTE—The choice between individually addressed and group addressed transmissions, the peer STAs addressed for individually addressed transmissions, and the number of transmissions for group addressed transmissions are implementation choices outside the scope of the standard.
-A STA might base its choices on factors such as the number of peer STAs it is aware of in the IBSS, the expected traffic from each of these peer STAs, and the reliability of frame exchanges with these peer STAs.
+NOTE—The number of individually addressed transmissions and group addressed transmissions, the peer STAs addressed for individually addressed transmissions and group addressed transmissions, and also how often to exercise channel access in between successive ATIM transmissions in an awake or ATIM window are implementation choices outside the scope of the standard.
+A STA might base its choices on factors such as the number of peer STAs it is aware of, the expected traffic from each of these peer STAs, and the reliability of frame exchanges with these peer STAs.